pafoster/gdir/README.rst

 Configuration
 -------------------------
 You will need a Google Directions API key.
-See `Google Directions API documentation <https://developers.google.com/maps/documentation/directions/get-api-key>`_ for directions on how to obtain a key.
+See `Google Directions API documentation <https://developers.google.com/maps/documentation/directions/get-api-key>`_ for instructions on how to obtain a key.

 Set the shell environment variable GOOGLE_MAPS_API_KEY to your API key.
 This typically involves adding something like the following to your ``.profile`` file: